TheRealAnonymous008/quartz/content/details/psychology/archetypes/Enneagram of Personality.md

 	* *Average*: They create tremendous pressures that they aspire to embody to avoid being shamed.
 They may display pretentiousness and arrogance mixed with self-consciousness and self-contempt

 ## Fours
+* **The Individualist** -  feel that they are unlike other human beings and, consequently, that no one can understand them or love them adequately.
+They build their identity around how unlike everyone else they are, even when they have doubts about their self-image.

+* **4w3 - The Aristocrat**
+	* *Healthy*: They combine creativity and ambition.
+Self improvement and personal advancement.
+They create with an audience in mind.
+	* *Average*: They want recognition for themselves and their work, and they typically put more effort into everything having to do with their self-presentation and related matters.
+Competitive, Disdainful, and outwardly Grandiose.

+* **4w5 - The Bohemian**
+	* *Health*: Extremely creative, combining emotion and originality.
+Less concerned with acceptance and status, and create more for themselves than for an audience.
+They break the rules whenever self-expression is an issue.
+	* *Average*: They dwell exclusively in their imaginations, attracted to the mysterious and symbolic.
+They may have brilliant flashes of insight, but they have trouble sustaining practical efforts in the real world.

 ## Fives
+* **The Investigator** - they want to understand how the world works - both reality or fantasy.
+They do not accept existing doctrine.
+Behind this is the feeling that they do not have an ability to do things as well as others.
+They retreat to their mind with the belief that they will eventually figure out how to do things.

+* **5w4 - The Iconoclast**
+	* *Healthy*: Curious, and perceptive but also with a desire to express a unique personal vision.
+Drawn to the arts and their imagination
+	* *Average*: They struggle with intense feelings.
+More independent and resistant to existing structures.
+They have difficulty staying grounded and practical.
+They can be attracted to forbidden subject matter.

+* **5w6 - The Problem Solver**
+	* *Healthy*: Drawn to technical subjects.
+Cooperative, disciplined and persistent and more interested in practical matters.
+They combine innovation with business savvy.
+	* *Average*: Very intellectual and drawn to theories.
+Extremely restrained and private about their feelings, their attention is more directed at things than at people.
+They prefer to observe but can also be more argumentative and defensive about their views.

 ## Sixes
+* **The Loyalist** - the most loyal to their friends and to their beliefs.
+They fight for their beliefs more fiercely than they fight for themselves.
+This is rooted in a desire to not be abandoned and the lack of confidence in their own judgment.

+* **6w5 - The Defender**
+	* *Healthy*: Excel at technical expertise, and attracted to well-established systems.
+They have great powers of concentration and are good problem-solvers
+	* *Average*: More independent and serious.
+Often the loner type.
+They see the world as dangerous and view beliefs with skepticism.
+Aggressive and tend to use scapegoats.

+* **6w7 - The Buddy**
+	* *Healthy*: Engaging and funny.
+They avoid heavy topics and focus on their security needs.
+However, they are serious about their commitments.
+Energetic but also self-deprecating.
+	* *Average*: Eager to be liked and accepted but also more hesitant to speak out about their problems.
+Visibly insecure and tends to procrastinate.
+They can be opinionated and vocal about their tastes.
+Anxious and depressed.

 ## Sevens
+* **The Enthusiast** - enthusiastic about almost anything that catches their attention.
+They are curious, optimistic, and adventurous.
+However, they do not feel that they can find what they really want as a result of their curiosity, so they try everything

+* **7w6 - The Entertainer**
+	* *Healthy*: Productive and Playful.
+They have quick minds and seek variety.
+They interact easily with people.
+	* *Average*: Excited by new ideas, but this can often lead to being scatter-brained with less follow through.
+They look for strong experiences.
+Childish and Hyperenthusiastic.
+They may also have an inferiority complex

+* **7w8 - The Realist**
+	* *Healthy*: Materialistic and enjoy the world as it is.
+They are determined to get what they want from life.
+Practical and Organized towards meeting their desires.
+	* *Average*: They tend to multitask.
+Aggressive and driven but also tends to be more of a workaholic.
+Their focus is on generating activities than connection.
+Overly pragmatic and often blunt which can push people away.
+They can be jaded and callous.

 ## Eights
+* **The Challenger** - They enjoy taking challenges as well as challenging others so that they may excel.
+Charismatic, Persuasive and with enormous willpower.
+They do not want to be controlled by anyone, for better or worse as it can block their ability to connect with people or to love.

+* **8w7 - The Independent**
+	* *Healthy*: Quick minded and Action-oriented.
+They can attract the support of others.
+The most independent, often entrepreneurial.
+	* *Average*: Adventurous risk takers and sociable.
+Competitive and does not put up with perceived weakness, leading to being impatient, confrontational, impulsive and driven by their feelings.

+* **8w9 - The Bear**
+	* *Healthy*: Strong and confident but with a grounded, laid-back quality.
+Steady in their pursuit and generally warmer and they do things at their own pace.
+	* *Average*: They have a dual nature.
+They almost dare others to underestimate them.
+Stubborn, Impassive and Quietly Menacing.

 ## Nines
+* **The Peacemaker** - They are devoted to the quest for internal and external peace, for themselves and for others.
+They can have the strengths of the other Types, however they do not have a strong sense of their own identity.

+* **9w8 - The Referee**
+	* *Healthy*: They are agreeable and can comfort others with their endurance and strength.
+They are concerned with practical, immediate needs.
+They are sociable and good at negotiating
+	* *Average*: They enjoy sensuality that they stray from their goals.
+They can be stubborn and defensive.
+Blunt and explosive at one point and then calm and placid at another.

+* **9w1 - The Dreamer**
+	* *Healthy*: They are imaginative and creative, synthesizing many schools of thoughts.
+Good at nonverbal communication.
+Friendly and reassuring but are purposive about their ideals.
+	* *Average*: They want external order as a way of giving order to their internal world.
+They get caught up in nonessential activities.
+Energetic in a detached manner.
+More reserved and concerned with respectability.
+Puritanical and perfectionist.

 # Fears and Desires